nmbennett/nmbennett.github.io/about.md

 permalink: /about/
 ---

 I'm a PhD candidate in the economics department at University of California, Irvine.
 My research is focused on applied microeconomics, public economics, and labor economics.
-You can find a copy of my CV here.
 If you have any questions, you can contact me at nmbennet{at}uci{dot}edu.
 Note that there is only one t in the email but two t's in my last name.